advocations/skype/Skype/WebSDK/ConvLogs.md

                 // the SDK may need to remove some of the items,
                 // mainly to keep them sorted by timestamp });

+            // it's possible to download archived messages
+            // for this conversation right away, however
+            // it's better to do this only when the conversation
+            // becomes visible in the UI: downloading messages
+            // is a very expensive operation
+            conv.historyService.getMoreActivityItems();
         });
     });

-    // it's possible to sync logs on demand document.querySelector("button#synclogs").addEventListener("click", () => {
+    document.querySelector("button#synclogs").addEventListener("click", () => {
-        app.conversationsManager.getMoreConversations().then(() => {
+        // after this conv logs will be synced automatically app.conversationsManager.getMoreConversations().then(() => {
             console.log("done");
         });